NatTuck/khoury-ntuck/courses/2018/09/cs4550/notes/06-channels/notes.md

  - userToken for transferring session from cookie -> websocket.
  - Move the channel join stuff over to app.js
+ - Set the channel to join as "games:default"

 Add to head in .../layout/app.html.eex